Satch7320/Galvanize/capstone1/Capstone_1.md

 # Capstone 1: Kickstarter Projects
 I chose to do my exploratory data analysis on a collection of nearly 400,000 kickstarter projects.
-Columns included project start/completion date, status, and backer and pledge counts.This dataset was fortunately quite clean already, but had a small handful of snags.
-There were a small number of null values, but some columns had values that were probably placeholders (like launch dates from the '70s).
+Columns included project start/completion date, status, and backer and pledge counts.
+This dataset was fortunately quite clean already with only a small handful of snags.
+The null values were easy enough to normalize, but some columns had aberrant values that were probably placeholders (like launch dates from the '70s).
 I tried to find these projects on kickstarter for clues about this using their search function on name and ID, but ultimately came up empty-handed.

 ## Exploratory Data Analysis